-NFL Football playoff pools are the most popular form of sports betting.
-While easy to set up and run, we've included instructions below just in case you need them.
+NFL Football playoff office pools are the most popular form of sports betting.
+While easy to set up and run, we've included instructions, sheets, and rules below just in case you need them.
 Most states in the U.S. have clarified their laws regarding this form of entertainment, allowing it as long as 100 percent of the funds in the pool are paid back out to the contestants.
-We strongly suggest that you check both your local laws and workplace rules before participating in any office pools.
+We strongly suggest that you check both your local laws and workplace rules before participating in any office pool.

-- Print our NFL Playoffs Survivor pool template.
+- Print our NFL Playoff Survivor Pool template.